Skip to main content

 Previous EU regulations

-The European Union has long erred on the side of caution over smoke flavourings, recognising the need for strict regulations to ensure consumer safety.
-Regulation (EC) No 2065/2003 implemented on 10th November 2003, established the framework for regulating smoke flavourings used in or on foods.
+The European Union has long erred on the side of caution over smoke condensate flavourings, recognising the need for strict regulations to ensure consumer safety.
+Regulation (EC) No 2065/2003 implemented on 10th November 2003, established the initial framework for regulating smoke flavourings used in or on foods.

 This regulation outlined the conditions under which smoke flavourings could be prepared and used, and it applied strict rules to source materials, preparation methods, and foods containing these flavourings.

-Ten years later, Commission Implementing Regulation (EU) No 1321/2013 came into effect on 1st January 2014 and went further.
-This established the Union list of authorised smoke flavouring primary products, and listed 10 specifically approved products with their corresponding manufacturers and granted a 10-year authorisation period set to expire on 1 January 2024.
+It also established the Union list of authorised smoke condensate products, and even took the unusual step of listing 10 specifically-approved products and their corresponding manufacturers, and granted a 10-year authorisation period set to expire on 1 January 2024.

 Reasons for the regulatory changes